bertrandbuild/stablesafe/data/readme.md

+# USDC Dataset

 ## Files

+Those are training algorithm files that voters can use to train their own models.

 - data_list_usdc.json : just the list of all coin from coingecko matching "usdc"
 - data_usdc_large_depeg: 1678338000 (9march'23) to 1679184000 (19march'23) - depeg from svb bank
 - data_usdc_no_depeg_1 : normal flat usdc activity from : 1710878400 to 1711893600